CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module OPS.2.4 Remote maintenance.md

 It must be decided whether the aspects of remote maintenance are to be supplemented in existing directives or whether a separate guideline is to be drawn up.
 If a separate guideline is to be created, the existing guidelines of the institution should refer to the guideline for remote maintenance.
 Based on the general security policy of the institution, the essential core aspects for remote maintenance should be specified.
 The Directive must be known to all those involved in the design, construction, operation and disposal, and be the basis for their work.
 The implementation of the content required in the guideline should be checked regularly and the results should then be meaningfully documented.
 The guidelines within the guideline should be stringent in order to carry out later risk assessments or risk assumptions.
 If cryptographic communication is required for remote maintenance, the requirements of the block * CON.1 crypto concept * must be taken into account.

 #### OPS.2.4.M7 Documentation for remote maintenance [IT operation]
 There must be current documentation of remote maintenance.
 Existing deputies must be able to take over the tasks and processes at any time with the help of the remote maintenance documentation.
-For this reason, it is recommended to use a standardized naming concept for the IT systems of the institution for larger infrastructures in order to increase transparency and to optimize work processes through targeted access.
+For this reason, it is advisable to use a standardized naming concept for the IT systems of the institution for larger infrastructures in order to increase transparency and optimize work processes through targeted access.

 Since the documents, z.
 If, for example, work instructions for the initiation of a remote access, usually contain confidential information and data, they must be stored securely in suitable locations and also be available in the context of emergency management.
 Likewise, they must be protected against unauthorized access.
 All remote access options must be recorded and documented, unless they are standard procedures according to the operating system standard.
 In the asset management of the institution, the systems and their interfaces should be stored for remote administration.
 For the emergency management and the recovery plan the internal and external contact persons of the systems should be deposited.

 The general documentation of the administrative processes for the various IT components should take the form of operating manuals.
-The operating manual for the respective system, which is to be administered remotely, must contain an indication of which system is allowed to access it, which rights and which organizational unit it can access.
+The operating manual for the respective system, which is to be administered remotely, must contain a note of which system, which rights and which organizational unit may be used to access it.

 Within the remote maintenance processes, the following documented information is accessed:

-* The current documentation of all existing IT systems and their configuration and, if applicable, the name concept of the IT systems,
+* The current documentation of all existing IT systems and their configuration as well as the name concept of the IT systems, if applicable
 * The documentation of the users set up on the respective IT systems and their rights profiles,
 * The newly added hardware and software components in the system documentation,
 * The documentation of all security-related processes such as data backup or the destruction of data carriers,
 * Descriptions of all found and fixed bugs.
 #### OPS.2.4.M8 Secure protocols for remote maintenance [IT operation]

 Only current and safe communication protocols should be used for remote maintenance.
 The communication should be encrypted.
-The recommendations of the BSI from the technical guideline (TR-02102) "Cryptographic methods: Recommendations and key lengths" should be taken into account when selecting protocols and algorithms.
+The recommendations of the BSI from the technical guideline (TR-02102) "Cryptographic methods: Recommendations and key lengths" should be taken into account when selecting the protocols and algorithms.
 To ensure that the protocols used are managed appropriately and the security requirements are taken into account, information on vulnerabilities from the trade press or relevant sources must be observed and continuously updated.

 Tunnel administration can be secured by an SSH tunnel, SSL tunnel or IPSec tunnel.
 An adequate tunneling method should be selected based on the institution's protection needs.
 Of course, this must also be supported by the IT systems used.